 Save up at least three months of expenses in case of emergency.
 In doing this, make sure you shop around for a savings account with a higher interest rate.
 I use Tangerine in Canada.

-Because I am Canadian, check out this post that discusses U.S. high interest bank accounts.
+Check out this post that discusses U.S. high-interest bank accounts.

 5. Always Look for Ways to Save Money.